-The individual must be notified in writing once it is determined that he or she is to be disqualified.
-If the person who committed the IPV is not the primary person, then the FoodShare Notice of Disqualification, F-16024 must be sent.
+The individual must be notified in writing once it is determined that they are to be disqualified.
+If the person who committed the IPV is not the primary person, then the FoodShare Notice of Disqualification (F-16024) must be sent.
 Begin the disqualification period no later than the second month following the date the individual receives written notice of the disqualification.
 The disqualification period must continue uninterrupted until completed regardless of the eligibility of the disqualified individual's food unit.